- Oct. 25-28, 2018

 is not required.
 The pack

-test is offered on Sunday or Wednesday of each class.
+test is offered during each class, typically on Saturday.
 Apply online now.

 List of items needed for class is posted with S-130/190 class details.

-Daily bus service to Salida departs from downtown Denver at 1:45 pm with a one-way cost of about $29 on Arrow/Black Hills Stage Lines on route #125.
+Daily bus service to Salida departs from downtown Denver at 1:45 pm with a one-way cost of about $29 on the Bustang, Gunnison-Denver route.
 Light rail train service departs every 15 minutes on RTD University of Colorado A Line between Denver International Airport and Union Station in downtown Denver, with a ticket cost of $9 each way.
 Schedule your flight arrival time for 11:30 am or earlier on the day prior to your class start for the bus connections to Salida.
 Extra night of lodging costs $25.
 Firecamp staff will pick-up and drop-off students at the bus stop in Salida at no charge.

 Introduction to ICS